AlexandraMeikle/AlexandraMeikle.github.io/_pages/experience.md

 **Research Studentship: Glasgow Science Centre (2017)**
 <br>

 I conducted a summer research project on sleep and reasoning biases, supervised by Prof. Stephany Biello.
-We used a modified "beads task" to investigate the relationship between sleep disruption and jumping to conclusions bias, and collected data from visitors at the GSC.
-Data was collected at a 'Meet the Expert' public engagement stall. <br>
+We used a modified beads task to investigate the relationship between sleep disruption and jumping to conclusions bias, and collected data from visitors at the GSC.
+Data was collected at a 'Meet the Expert' public engagement stall, where I chatted to visitors about their sleep and played fun, sleep-related games. <br>

 <img style = "margin; 25px 25px 25px 25px;" img src='/images/sciencecentre.jpg'>